Tree Preservation Orders

 Our Trees and development - our preferred approach page has useful information for anyone considering a new development near to trees.

-Our policy NE3 of The Rushmoor Local Plan explains further our policies on trees and landscaping in Aldershot and Farnborough.
+Our policy NE3 of the Rushmoor Local Plan explains further our policies on trees and landscaping in Aldershot and Farnborough.

 Information about what Tree Preservation Orders mean and how they help us to have some control over the management of important trees.